amansahil/Smart-Annotate/DOCS/CONTRIBUTION.md

 ### Code Philosiphy

-Here are three quotes that sum up the philosiphy for the coding style used

-"Premature optimization is the root of all evil"

-"Don't have architecture for the sake of architecture"

-"SOLID principles sounded to me like extremely bureaucratic programming that came from the mind of somebody that has not written a lot of code, frankly" - Stack overflow chairman (Joel Spolsky)
+*"SOLID principles sounded to me like extremely bureaucratic programming that came from the mind of somebody that has not written a lot of code, frankly"* - Stack overflow chairman (Joel Spolsky)

+**Note :** We think SOLID is great but know when not to use it.

 ### General guidelines